This class contains information on the organisational structure of the Council, including it's constitution, and how to contact the council.

 The Council Democratic Structure is explained in the Constitution.

-The Organisation structure; The organisation is headed by the Executive Management Team (EMT), which comprises the Chief Executive, and two Executive Directors.
-Individual functions are grouped into twelve service areas, each managed by a head of service.
+The Organisation structure; The organisation is headed by the Executive Management Team (EMT), which comprises the Chief Executive, and five Executive Heads.

 Our contact us page gives information on the location of Council offices and their opening times, including maps of how to get to the two main offices at Appletree Court, Lyndhurst and the Town Hall Lymington.